-On December 21, 2017, EPA took the first step in the process of making a determination of whether to approve Oklahoma's state CCR permit program by notifying Oklahoma that their application was complete and that the formal process of soliciting public comment and making a final determination on whether to approve Oklahoma's CCR permit program will begin.
-Below is the letter EPA sent to Oklahoma Department of Environmental Quality (ODEQ) stating that their application was found to be complete.
+On December 21, 2017, EPA took the first step in the process of making a determination of whether to approve Oklahoma's state CCR permit program by notifying Oklahoma that the application was complete and that the formal process of soliciting public comment and making a final determination on whether to approve Oklahoma's CCR permit program will begin.
+Below is the letter EPA sent to ODEQ stating that their application was found to be complete.

-EPA has preliminarily determined that Oklahoma’s program meets the standard for approval under the Resource Conservation and Recovery Act.
+EPA preliminarily determined that Oklahoma’s program meets the standard for approval under the Resource Conservation and Recovery Act.

-You may need a PDF reader to view files on this page.
+EPA held a public hearing.
+A transcript of the hearing is available in the docket for this action at Regulations.gov.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.